Connecting Image Inpainting with Denoising in the Homogeneous Diffusion Setting: Probability for Error Diffusion Masks

 In the above $d^k_k(\bm{c})$ are assumed to be clamped to $[0,1]$.
-Note that while this bears similarity to Poisson sampling, the probability $d^k_k(\bm{c})$ is conditional on the probabilities in the $k$ previous steps.
-However, algorithmically it is trivial to compute the numerator of the probability during the error diffusion process.
+Note that while this bears similarity to Poisson sampling (see \labelcref{eq:poisson_sampling}), the probability $d^k_k(\bm{c})$ is conditioned on the probabilities in the $k$ previous steps.
+Algorithmically it is trivial to compute the numerator of the probability during the error diffusion process.